go101/immutable-value-proposal/README.md

 but data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.

+NOTE: the above mentioned "immutable values" all means "practically immutable values".
+Such values may be modified through unsafe ways.

 ## Detailed rules for values of all kinds of types

 #### safe pointers